SenseLogic/VISTA/README.md

 # Vista

-Lightweight CSS and JavaScript framework.
+CSS and JavaScript microframework.

 ## Goals

 *   Modest : focuses on small scale web applications
+*   Light : just wraps and extends native types
 *   Modular : allows to include only what is needed
 *   Compact : uses simple but efficient algorithms
-*   Basic : extends and complements native types
 *   Direct : is designed to be used without bundler

 ## Features